 4.1.3 Checking for Streaming SIMD Extensions 2 Support

 Checking for support of SSE2 is like checking for SSE support.
-You must also check whether your operating system (OS) supports SSE.
-The OS requirements for SSE2 Support are the same as the requirements for SSE.
+The OS requirements for SSE2 Support are the same as the OS requirements for SSE.

 To check whether your system supports SSE2, follow these steps: